 She means there are no different gender-words, said Rautte.
 They do not say he and she.
+They hve one word for both.

 Rautte is perceptive, said Hersili.

 You ask and ask, said Ceneri.
 Now you should tell.

 Forgive us, said Pileo.
 She paused to collect her thoughts.
 This was very different from speaking with the men of the Domain.